 When people call me brave for moving abroad I don’t really understand.
 I just see it as going after something I wanted, which shouldn’t be brave, it should just be life.

 The other option is being called crazy.
-Voluntarily decide to upend my entire life and attempt to make a new one across the world?
+Voluntarily deciding to upend my entire life and attempt to make a new one across the world?
 I may not dispute that one.

 You might not find yourself, but you will learn about yourself